BawdyAnarchist/quBSD/Future_Development.md

 # After SSH and scp is hammered out, make another system backup

 # 0CONTROL JAIL
-*Too many jails overlap trying to restart dhcpd* *Service restart for 0control needs programmed for isc-dhcpd and named
+* Too many jails overlap trying to restart dhcpd*
-	qb_ssh
-		ftp pubkey from 0control
-		install openss-server (done)
-		configure sshd_conf
-			- permissions only to pubkey
-			- autostart sshd
-	add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails
+* any VM/jail start needs: service named restart add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create

 qb-copy
 	- Library functions b/c qb-connect will also integrate